Kinggerm/GetOrganelleDB/README.md

 # GetOrganelle Database

+All versions of default databases of [GetOrganelle](https://github.com/Kinggerm/GetOrganelle).

-### Installation from Github
+### Initialization from Github

 By default, `get_organelle_config.py` will automatically access this repository to download and build the SeedDatabase and LabelDatabase of the latest version. e.g.

     get_organelle_config.py -a fungus_mt

 Due to the unstable accessibility to Github in some regions, the `get_organelle_config.py` sometimes fails with connection error (e.g. timeout).
-In that case, try a couple of more times will simply work.
+In most cases, try the above command for more times will simply work.

-### Installation from local
+### Initialization from local files

-If `get_organelle_config.py` still fails after many trials, supposing you want to install version `0.0.0` of `embplant_pt` and `embplant_mt`, download this repository and run `get_organelle_config.py` with the flag `--use-local`.
+If `Initialization from Github` still fails after many trials, download this repository and run `get_organelle_config.py` with the flag `--use-local`.
 Make your own database is feasible if you use the same directory structure, but not recommended.

-You can choose anyone of the following code blocks to install:
+Supposing you want to install version `0.0.0` of `embplant_pt` and `embplant_mt`, you can choose any one of the following code blocks to install:

   1. Use `curl` to download the released compressed file (ca. 20 MB -> 80 MB):